taprobane99/iMac5KLinux/README.md

 There may be small tearing artifacts down the centre of the screen.
 This is fixed on Ubuntu if you run `iMac5K-MutterTearFix-Ubuntu.sh`.

-## Kernel Parameters for hardware quirks

-Script `iMac5K-GRUBParams.sh` to fix the following problems (in order) on a 2015 iMac.
-Unknown if they affect other iMacs.

-- R9 M395X GPU power management problem (e.g. Resources app refuses to open)
-- Slow booting (~2 mins)/slow shutdown
-- Max brightness 400 nits instead of 500 nits
+## Hardware Quirks

+Script `iMac5K-GRUBParams.sh` to fix GPU power management problem that causes slow boot/shutdown and some apps not opening.

-There is alternatively a script to fix brightness using a custom ACPI table instead of a kernel parameter
+Script `iMac5K-500nitsfix-alliMacs-untested.sh` to fix max brightness to 500 nits instead of 400 nits using a custom ACPI table

 Also, `iMac5K-GRUBFontSize-Ubuntu.sh` fixes tiny text in the GRUB menu.